mikeevstropov/loopback4-acl/README.md

 ## Features

-- Model-free.
-It allows to use your own User and Role model without a strict fields scheme.
+- Use your own User and Role model without a strict fields scheme.
 - Apply access rules to controller and method levels.
 - Role based authorization.
 - JWT token authentication.